rangga-jakti/rangga-jakti/README.md

 ## Notes

-This profile highlights my transition toward Python-based backend development while building on previous backend experience.
+This profile reflects my progression from foundational backend systems toward more complex, real-world applications using Python and FastAPI.